This quick duck breast salad combines a classic flavours with duck with unusual but simple techniques to create a fantastic main course salad.

 I grew up thinking that salads were something pious that folk ate when they were on a diet… This.
 Ain’t.
 One.
 Of.
 Those.
 Salads!

-This recipe takes ingredients that just work together and combines them with some fun techniques to create a fantastic light main course salad.
+This warm duck salad with orange takes ingredients that simply just work together.
+Duck with Orange, Asparagus with orange, fennel with orange and combines to create a fantastic light main course salad.

 I think this makes for a great date night salad leaving plenty of room for a dessert and even a starter.